Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Abstract

 \section{Abstract}

 Modeling the spectral energy distribution (SED) of active galactic nuclei (AGN) plays a very important role in constraining modern cosmological simulations of galaxy formation.
-Here, we utilize an advanced supermassive black hole (SMBH) accretion disk model to compute the accretion flow structure and AGN SED across a wide range of black hole mass ($M_{\rm SMBH}$) and dimensionless accretion rates $\dot{m}(\equiv \dot{M}_{\rm acc}/\dot{M}_\mathrm{Edd})$, {where $\dot{M}_{\rm acc}$ is the mass flow rate through the disk and $\dot{M}_\mathrm{Edd}$ is the Eddington mass accretion rate}.
-We find that the radiative efficiency is mainly influenced by $\dot m$, while contributions of $M_{\rm SMBH}$ and $\dot{m}$ to the bolometric luminosity are comparably important.
-We have developed new scaling relationships that relate the bolometric luminosity of an AGN to its luminosities in the hard X-ray, soft X-ray, and optical bands.
-Our results align with existing literature at high luminosities but suggest lower luminosities in the hard and soft X-ray bands for AGNs with low bolometric luminosities than commonly reported values.
-Combining with the semi-analytical model of galaxy formation \textsc{L-Galaxies} and Millennium dark matter simulation for the distribution of ($M_{\rm SMBH}, \dot{m}$) at different redshift, we find the model predictions align well with observational data at redshifts below 1 but deviates for higher redshifts regarding AGN detection fraction and luminosity functions.
-This deviation may arise from improper treatment of SMBH growth at high redshifts in the model or bias from limited observational data.
-This AGN SED calculation can be readily applied in other cosmological simulations.
+Here, we utilize an physically-motivated supermassive black hole (SMBH) accretion disk model to compute the accretion flow structure and AGN SED across a wide range of black hole mass ($M_\mathrm{SMBH}$) and dimensionless accretion rates $\dot{m}(\equiv \dot{M}_\mathrm{acc}/\dot{M}_\mathrm{Edd})$, {where $\dot{M}_\mathrm{acc}$ is the mass flow rate through the disk and $\dot{M}_\mathrm{Edd}$ is the Eddington mass accretion rate}.
+We find that the radiative efficiency is mainly influenced by $\dot m$, while contributions of $M_\mathrm{SMBH}$ and $\dot{m}$ to the bolometric luminosity are comparably important.
+We have developed new bolometric corrections linking the bolometric luminosity of an AGN to its luminosities in the hard X-ray, soft X-ray, and optical bands.
+Our results align with existing literature at high luminosities but suggest lower luminosities in the hard and soft X-ray bands at lower bolometric luminosities compared to those from commonly adopted empirical relations.
+Combining with the semi-analytical model of galaxy formation \textsc{L-Galaxies} and Millennium dark matter simulation for the distribution of ($M_\mathrm{SMBH},\dot{m}$) at different redshifts, the model predicted AGN fraction shows good agreement with observational data to $z\lesssim2.5$, while the luminosity functions align well with observational data at $z\lesssim1$ but deviate from them for higher redshifts.
+This deviation may arise from improper treatments of SMBH growth at high redshifts in the galaxy formation model or bias from limited observational data.
+This AGN SED calculation can be readily applied to other cosmological simulations.